 Were you denied your annual bonus?
-If you met performance expectations and your employer failed to pay your bonus, you may still be legally entitled to receive this compensation.
+If you met performance expectations in the financial industry and your employer failed to pay your bonus, you may still be legally entitled to receive this compensation.
 This is particularly true if your bonus was a substantial part of your annual pay and was withheld for arbitrary or improper reasons.

 The financial industry’s unique rules for managing compensation disputes are enforced in private arbitration where fairness, rather than a strict application of the law, is prioritized.
 This means financial industry employees have more opportunity for monetary recovery in the event of a compensation or bonus dispute with their employer.

 Toward that end, you need immediate access to employment attorneys who know their way around Wall Street and the special employment dispute rules applicable to only the financial industry.
 The litigators in at our firm have extensive experience in this area, including settling bonus disputes on behalf of Managing Directors, Directors, Vice Presidents, Associates, Analysts, Accountants, and many other financial industry employees.